What's Your Favorite Grill To Cook On - Gas or Charcoal

 More intense smells

-I’m a gadget guy and didn’t think think there was a kitchen gadget I didn’t like but what about these Stainless Steel Herb Mills?
+I'm a gadget guy and didn't think there was a kitchen gadget I didn't like but what about these Stainless Steel Herb Mills?
 What am I doing wrong with mine?
-My wife gave me one for my birthday and we were both excited about using it on all our fresh herbs we were growing in our garden this summer.
+My wife gave me one for my birthday, and we were both excited about using it on all the fresh herbs we grew in our garden this summer.

 Has this happened to anyone else?
-Is my technique wrong?
+Should my technique be corrected?
 Please let me know!

 In My Opinion, this is one kitchen gadget I'm sad to say isn't going to take up space in my Kitchen Drawer.

-There are lots of sources for purchasing top of the line Grills, Barbecues & Outdoor Cooking Equipment.
-I suggest you check out your local department stores and kitchen supply shops but if you’re looking for a wide selection of products and prices, you may want to check out Amazon.com where I buy many of my favorite pieces of grilling tools.
+There are many sources for purchasing top-of-the-line Grills, Barbecues & Outdoor Cooking Equipment.
+I suggest you check out your local department stores and kitchen supply shops, but if you're looking for a wide selection of products and prices, you may want to check out Amazon.com, where I buy many of my favorite pieces of grilling tools.